Project3CITM/CulverinEngine-Project3/README.md

 Download our latest build at https://github.com/Project3CITM/CulverinEngine-Project3/releases

-### Footprint:
-nJoy Game requires X MB of free hard disk space.
+Just download the release, unpack it, open the NjoyGames_VerticalSlice1 folders and open the NjoyGames_VerticalSlice1.exe file.

 ### Save Games:

-nJoy Game uses the subdirectory "X" of the main install directory to store game data.
-This is where we store your save games and game configuration data.
+	Not yet implemented.

 ## 3) GENERAL INFORMATION

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ### OpenGL:
 nJoy Game requires OpenGL 3.3 to run.
 For the game to run properly, it is necessary to have video drivers that are OpenGL 3.3 compliant.

 ### Windows 10:
 We recommend manufacturer distributed drivers for Windows 10 (i.e. drivers that expose the user controls for changing settings on the particular piece of hardware), instead of the default drivers installed by Microsoft as part of the machine setup process.

-### Memory:
-nJoy Game requires at least X MB of memory to run.
-For optimal performance at least X MB is recommended.

-### Video Memory:
-nJoy Game requires a video card with at least X MB of video memory to run.

-### Restore Options To Defaults:
-To restore the game's settings to their defaults select the "Restore Options To Defaults" from the start menu (Start -> XX...).
-Your language, video options, and sound card driver are set back to the values they had when the game was first installed.

 [![Build status](https://ci.appveyor.com/api/projects/status/2e9av5y6o70lle38?svg=true)](https://ci.appveyor.com/project/martimyc/culverinengine-project3)

 ## 4) CONFIGURATION

 ### Sound Provider:
-The first time you launch Midnight Club II, we auto-detect the best sound provider for your available Sound Card.
-You can also manually select alternatives in the game.
+We use Wwise for the sound management.

 ### Screen Resolution:
-Selecting lower Screen Resolutions in nJoy Game display setup will allow higher framerate on lower end machines.  nJoy Game will run in Xbit color depth.
+For this release, is recommended to not rescale the window, UI not rescaled yet.

 ## 5) CONTROLS
 As a player you can execute the following controls: